MicrosoftLearning/SC-300-Identity-and-Access-Administrator/Archive/OLD_Lab_10_InviteGuestUsersInBulk.md

 11. When your file passes validation, select **Submit** to start the Azure bulk operation that adds the invitations.

-12. To view the job status, select **Click here to view the status of each operation**.
+12. To view the job status, select **Select here to view the status of each operation**.
 Or, you can select **Bulk operation results** in the Activity section.
 For details about each line item within the bulk operation, select the values under the **# Success**, **# Failure**, or **Total Requests** columns.
 If failures occurred, the reasons for failure will be listed.

     ![Screen image displaying the results of a bulk operation](./media/lp1-mod3-bulk-operations-results.png)